- UCAS code

 - live in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20), or

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
 Read more about our Minimum and standard entry requirements

-- Advanced Highers BC plus BBBBC at Higher
+- Advanced Highers BC plus ABBB at Higher

-- HNC A in graded unit (in a relevant subject area)
+- HND BC in graded units (in a relevant subject area)

 - HND BB in graded units (in a relevant subject area)